-b.
-Electronic Application Submission in CNCS's web-based management system
+a.
+Electronic Application Submission in CNCS's Web-based Management System

 Applicants must submit applications electronically via CNCS's web-based system.
 CNCS recommends that applicants create an account and begin the application at least three weeks before the deadline.
 Applicants should draft the application as a word processing document, then copy and paste the text into the appropriate field no later than ten days before the deadline.